Published:

 Mobile card terminal

-Tap to Pay on the smartphone
+Tap to Pay on your smartphone

 TWINT QR code

-A TWINT QR sticker at your stall enables payments directly via the customer's TWINT app.
+A TWINT QR sticker at your stall allows payments directly via the customer's TWINT app.
 The fee for the basic QR sticker is 1.3 % of the transaction amount — with no monthly fixed costs.
 Alternatively, TWINT runs via your PSP, in which case their TWINT conditions apply (e.g. 1.25 % + EUR 0.18 with Payrexx Standard or 1.30 % + EUR 0.30 with Payrexx Free).

-5. One Dashboard, all sales: manage online and on-site payments centrally
+5. One dashboard, all sales: centrally manage online and on-site payments

 The biggest operational advantage of a combined solution is central management.
 Instead of reconciling two statements from two providers at the end of the month, you see in a single Dashboard: